MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/redirect-known-folders.md

 To use the following Group Policy objects, you need the OneDrive sync build 18.111.0603.0004 or later.
 You can see your build number in the About tab in OneDrive settings.

    > [!NOTE]
-   > Sync client features are rolled oug gradually.
+   > Sync client features are rolled out gradually.
 To try the latest features, join the [Windows Insider program](https://insider.windows.com/) or the [Office Insider](https://products.office.com/office-insider) program.

 - [Prompt users to move Windows known folders to OneDrive](use-group-policy.md#OptInWithWizard)